 Our first Peer Reviewers included Maren Haavig in Juneau, Rose Goeden and Kathi Baldwin, both in Sitka.
 In the summer of 2013, Jon Martin's Biology 111 course was reviewed.
 The effort was successful, and Jon received a comprehensive report on his course.
 Along with the recommendations came the commitment to help him make any changes that he deemed most appropriate for his course.

-Faculty, instructional designers and pedagogical curriculum specialists make up the Peer Review for Course Improvement Committee.
+Faculty, instructional designers and pedagogical curriculum specialists make up the Committee for Course Improvement.
 This year, the committee consists of the following members:

 - Eve Dillingham